arpithparikh/documentation/csv.rst

 primary_education:education_level_name    This shows up on their main education on their profile.
 For a list of acceptable values see the references section.
 Can only have one. primary_education:cumulative_gpa          (Decimal) The student's cumulative GPA primary_education:department_gpa          (Decimal) Decimal of student's departmental GPA primary_education:major_names             (String Array) An array of major names for this student.
-Semicolon separated list. "major1";"major2";"major3" These must be majors configured in the school's majors list. primary_education:minor_names             (String Array) An array of minor names for this student.
-Semicolon separated list. "minor1";"minor2";"minor3" These must be minors configured in the school's minors list. primary_education:college_name            (String) The college the student belongs to.
-Must be one of the colleges configured in the school's college list.
-Can only have one college primary_education:start_date              (Date) The date the student started at the school in any standard date format.
+Semicolon separated list. "major1;major2;major3" These must be majors configured in the school's majors list. **Quotation is only necessary in the event of special characters being used** primary_education:minor_names             (String Array) An array of minor names for this student.
+Semicolon separated list. "minor1;minor2;minor3" These must be minors configured in the school's minors list. **Quotation is only necessary in the event of special characters being used** primary_education:college_name            (String) The college the student belongs to.
+Must be one of the colleges configured in the school's college list. **Can only have one college** primary_education:start_date              (Date) The date the student started at the school in any standard date format.
 See references for date formats. primary_education:end_date                (Date) The date the student graduated or plans to graduate school (can be blank if currently_attending is set).
 Must be after the education start date.
 See references for date formats. primary_education:currently_attending     (Boolean) Should be set to true if education_end_date is blank.
 This signifies they are currently attending this school.